danenigma/IBM-Interview/README.md

 I experimented with pre-trained CNN models with their final FC layers removed, Resnet50 and Resnet152, to extract useful features for classification.

-After 20 epochs of training on a 80-20 spit of the dataset, 80% training 20% validation, I got the following result.
+After 20 epochs of training on a 80-20 spit of the dataset(~4750 images), 80% training 20% validation, I got the following result.

 | Model    | Accuracy (%) | Size (Mb) | Precision | Recall |